Adez017/JARVIS---An-AI-Voice-Assistant/README.md

-# this repository is created to showcase the python implementation
+# THE AI voice desktop Assistant
+this is my project which uses speech recognition and openai mudule to functions the command on voice